-The new Frederique Constant Moon Timer (ref.
-FC-330B6B6) automatic wrist watch comes equipped with the same automatic movement as their rectangular-shaped Carree Moonphase Date model, but is presented in a sportier, medium-sized body that reminds us about pocket watch-based models from the 1930s and perfectly matches its irresistibly vintage-styled dial layout.
-Curiously, the new timekeeper seems to be more in line with the Heritage model range that was recently updated by their sister brand Alpina.
+The 2012 Frederique Constant Moon Timer (ref.
+FC-330B6B6) comes equipped with the same automatic movement as their rectangular-shaped Carree Moonphase Date model but is presented in a sportier, medium-sized body that reminds us about pocket watch-based models from the 1930s and perfectly matches its irresistibly vintage-styled dial layout.
+Curiously, the new timekeeper is more in line with the 2012 Alpina Heritage collection.

 If the hour and minute hands were not just a trifle too short, I could even call the design of this dial flawless.

-Since the watch is equipped with their well-known Caliber FC-330 automatic movement (it is based on the Sellita SW200 ebauche,) the date is indicated not in the usual aperture, but using a red-tipped arrow-shaped hand that points at 31 white Arabic numerals printed on the flange.
-The moonphase indicator is conveniently placed at 6 hours where we usually expect it to be.
+Since the watch is equipped with their well-known Caliber FC-330 automatic movement (it is based on the Sellita SW200 blank caliber,) the date is indicated not in the usual aperture, but using a red-tipped arrow-shaped hand that points at 31 white Arabic numerals printed on the flange.
+The moon phase indicator is conveniently placed at 6 hours where we usually expect it to be.

-Although the movement is quite compact, the body of the new FC Moon Timer measures in whole 43 millimeters in diameter.
-However, the case seems to be quite slim (for a model powered by a standard self-winding movement) so, overall, the watch doesn’t look too massive, even on a normal wrist.
+Although the movement is compact, the body measures a whole 43 millimeters in diameter.
+However, the case is slim (or, at least, slim enough for a model powered by a standard self-winding movement) so, overall, the Moon Timer doesn’t look too massive, even on a normal wrist.

-Besides the classic black leather strap that is shown on the photos, there will also be a polished stainless steel bracelet as a second option.
+Besides the classic black leather strap, there will also be a polished stainless steel bracelet as a second option.
 Still, to me, the leather strap looks like the best choice in this particular case.

 Pricing still remains to be announced, but I don’t think that it will be more expensive than, say, $1800*.